saulvargas/mendeley-addon/README.md

 #Mendeley addon

-An addon to bring up the "Save to Mendeley" popup.
+An addon that adds a button to the Firefox toolbar to bring up the "Save to Mendeley" popup.